 - 1. The participant must be in good standing (member of the organization) at the end of the season to receive a letter. - 2.
 Participants injured and who must drop out of a school activity, may be given special consideration. - 3.
 Sponsors who believe there are special conditions or unusual situations (other than alcohol, tobacco or drug and/or criminal activity suspensions) for a participant s/he may letter that participant. - 4.
 Students who participate in an activity for four years, may letter in that activity. - 5.
-Students must participate in 25% of the varsity contests, quarter, innings, quarters... or score in a major Track and Field meet.
+Students must participate in 25% of the varsity contests, innings, quarters... or score in a major Track and Field meet.
 Coaches may use discretion for seniors who have met all criteria with the exception of the participation requirement. - 6.
 A student manager may receive a varsity letter at the discretion of the sponsor. - 7.
-A sponsor may revoke a letter for disciplinary reasons.
+A sponsor may revoke a letter for disciplinary reasons. - 8.
+A violation of team training rules prohibits an athlete from lettering.

-Section 6: Relationships Between Parents and Coaches/Sponsors
+Section 7 Relationships Between Parents and Coaches/Sponsors